cunhapatrick/goBarber/readme.md

 # Initial Steps to build a simmilar project

-1. Run `yarn init -y` to build the package.json of the project.
+1. Run `$ yarn init -y` to build the package.json of the project.
 2. Open package.json and add the following script

 ```